mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

     return x.masked
 ```

-Finally, `dot` may now be rewritten as below, where we additionally also cache the output node so that a secure computation such as `dot(x, y) + dot(x, y)` will reuses that node in the graph and hence only compute the three remaining steps of `dot(x, y)` once.
+Finally, `dot` may now be rewritten as below, where we additionally also cache the output node so that if the same dot product is needed in several places in the graph then they will all feed from this node.

 ```python
 def dot(x, y):